danbeam/oo-css/README.md

     /* and so on */

+Additionally, I recently added the feature of being able to expand multiple rules to a value.
+So say we have something like this:

+    me@host:oo-css(master)$ echo && cat tests/new/multiple_rules.oocss

+    #id {
+        margin, padding, border: none;
+    }

+It will be expanded to multiple properties with the single value!

+    me@host:oo-css(master)$ echo && php oo_css.php tests/new/multiple_rules.oocss 2>/dev/null

+    #id {
+        margin: none;
+        padding: none;
+        border: none;
+    }

 And lastly, like I've mentioned before, you can do magical things like OO CSS -> CSS -> minified -> gzipped in one line of bash!

     me@host:oo-css(master)$ php oo_css.php some/file.oocss 2>/dev/null | yui --type css | gzip -c > ready_for_prod.css.gz && \